 SD Europe has been working with its members and stakeholders to examine and explore the specific areas demanding action and relief for reform in European football long before the Covid-19 pandemic emphasised the need by laying bare the deep-rooted vulnerabilities of the game…

-The recent appeal to German football governing bodies by Unsere Kurve (see below) harmonises with SD Europe’s focus on football reforms and presented us with a springboard to introduce our work and that of our members to change football for the better.
+The appeal to German football governing bodies by Unsere Kurve in July 2020 (see below) harmonises with SD Europe’s focus on football reforms and presented us with a springboard to introduce our work and that of our members to change football for the better.
 SD Europe’s remit at the European level is, as a democratic organisation, by nature driven and supported by the members of the organisation.

 There are four main principles that SD Europe and its membership have identified as prerequisites for a better football in the future and which form the bedrock of our projects and programmes:

 Democracy: Football fans need to have a say in the running of their clubs through democratic structures and by upholding a community focus.
 More football clubs should be member-run and, if not possible, supporters should have shareholding rights and board representation.
 Supporters need to be represented at football governing bodies too.